FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Attack Graphs

 However network defenses can be deployed in order to reduce the probabilities of these exploits.
 Let $x_d \in \{0,1\}$ be a binary decision variable denoting whether a network defense $d$ has been deployed.
 Let $p_{d}(\exploit)$ be the reduced probability of exploit $\exploit$ due to network defense $d$.
 With this, the probability of exploit $\exploit$ with respect to network defense decision $x_d$ is given by

-Therefore we want to minimize the risk due to the most effective path risk over all the possible configurations of network defenses available.
-This approach identifies appropriate locations to deploy network defenses in order to protect both high value capabilities with low exploitablity as well as lower value, more exploitable assets.
-We will incorporate these defense decisions when defining our optimization model in section \ref{sec:model}.
+We will minimize the risk due to the most effective path risk over all the possible configurations of network defenses available.
+This approach identifies appropriate locations to deploy network defenses to protect both high value capabilities with low exploitability as well as lower value, more exploitable assets.
+We will incorporate these defense decisions when defining our optimization model in Section~\ref{sec:model}.

-Note that $\Path$ does not distinguish between a graph with $2$ paths with the same underlying probability and a single path with that probability.
-In addition to this inaccuracy (that was present in Khouzani et al.'s work) working on the attack dependency graph introduces two sources of error: \begin{enumerate} \item $\Path$ only counts the impact from the last node on the path.
+$\Path$ does not distinguish between a graph with $2$ paths with the same underlying probability and a single path with that probability.
+In addition to this inaccuracy (that was present in Khouzani \emph{et al}'s work) working on the attack dependency graph introduces two sources of error: \begin{enumerate} \item $\Path$ only counts the impact from the last node on the path.
 This is because it is only measuring the probability of a path and the impact is added as a ``last layer'' in the graph.
-So it doesn't distinguish between two paths (of equal probability) where one path has intermediate nodes with meaningful impact.
-In the attack state representation each node has the current capabilities of the attack and thus impact of this node set can be added as a last layer. \item The path used to determine $\Path$ may not be exploitable by an adversary due to AND nodes.
+So it does not distinguish between two paths (of equal probability) where one path has intermediate nodes with meaningful impact.
+In the attack state representation each node has the current capabilities of the attack and thus impact of this node set can be added as a last layer. \item The path used to determine $\Path$ may not be exploitable by an adversary due to exploit nodes with multiple prerequisites.
 That is, the path may include a node with multiple prerequisites and the measure only computes the probability of exploiting a single prerequisite.
-In the attack state representation there are no AND nodes so this problem does not arise. \end{enumerate}
+In the attack state representation there are no nodes with multiple prerequisites so this problem does not arise. \end{enumerate}